kwirk/eventgallery/admin/doc/readme.md

 - Folder

 	Specifies the folders name.
-If you want to add a Google picasa album, use this syntax user@albumid.
+If you want to add a Google Picasa album, use this syntax user@albumid.
 Avoid special characters in the folder name.
-Any name containing an @ will be interpreted as a picasa album.
+Any name containing an @ will be interpreted as a Picasa album.

 - Picasa Key

-	If you want to include a picasa album which is not public but accessible using a special picasa key, then add this key here.
+	If you want to include a Picasa album which is not public but accessible using a special Picasa key, then add this key here.
 In case you pulled the URL from Google Plus prefix it with `Gv1sRg`.
 Otherwise the album will not appear.

 - Password